3mdeb/verified-boot/verified_boot_main.md

 * preventing side channel attacks like cold-boot.

 It should be noted, that while CVMs can greatly improve security, it is only beneficial at VM level, not for the host itself.
-Confidential VM usage: can reduce manageability by increasing overhead, increase cost and was proven of being difficult to attest[^4].
+CVM usage: can reduce manageability by increasing overhead, increase cost and was proven of being difficult to attest[^4].
 Moreover, CMVs are not protected from a malicious or compromised host[^5], thus it is equally important to ensure the security of the underlying infrastructure and implement additional layers of protection to mitigate potential risks.

 #### References